vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Do not start the container automatically.

 `ct set hostname` *id* *hostname*
-  Set container hostname.
+  Set container hostname. *hostname* should be a FQDN (Fully Qualified Domain Name).
 Depending on distribution, the hostname is configured within the container and an entry is added to `/etc/hosts`.
 The hostname is configured on every container start.

 `ct unset hostname` *id*